Sustainable Business Development Through Entrepreneurship and Innovation Platform: business transitions for the benefit of society

 Whereas non-market actors have previously shown skepticism about trusting market actors to solve urgent social and environmental challenges, currently we witness a strong quest from international organizations such as UN, World Bank, OECD, EU Commission, and from national governments, labor unions and non-governmental organizations, to invite and expect market actors to engage pro-actively in contributing to solve global social and environmental challenges in a less short-term, less self-oriented and more pro-social mode.
 In other words, there is an anticipation for market actors to take on what has been labelled “corporate citizenship” (Crane, Matten & Moon, 2012).

-The Misum Sustainable Business Development Through Entrepreneurship and Innovation platform departs from business models and activities to entrepreneurship and innovation for sustainable development and addresses the following key questions:
+The Misum Sustainable Business Development Through Entrepreneurship and Innovation platform explores new business models, entrepreneurship and innovation for sustainable development arounf the following key questions: